johankraft/DevAlertDemoSTM32L475/README.md

 To connect to your Wi-Fi network and to AWS IoT Core in your AWS account, you need to update aws_clientcredential.h and aws_clientcredential_keys.h (see \demos\include) as described on https://docs.aws.amazon.com/freertos/latest/userguide/freertos-prereqs.html.

-## Demo operation

-Start a debug session in SW4STM32 using the right debug configuration (AWS or Serial) and it should begin generating errors and alerts randomly.
-The system is configured to restart after each error/alert.

-Log in to https://devalert.io and see the reported issues on the Dashboard page.

-## Downloading and viewing diagnostic data

-The provided alerts include diagnostic payloads such as traces and crash dumps.
-They are stored outside the DevAlert service for privacy reasons (e.g. in your own Amazon S3 bucket).
-When clicking on the dashboard links, the selected data is downloaded to your local computer so it can be inspected using the appropriate desktop tool, for example GDB or Tracealyzer.
-This workflow is automated using the DevAlert Dispatcher tool, available at https://devalert.io/dispatcher.
+## Analyzing Alerts from the DevAlert Dashboard

+The alerts include diagnostic payloads such as traces and core dumps, that explain what happened.
+They are downloaded via the DevAlert Dispatcher tool, that needs to be installed locally.
+This is available at https://devalert.io/dispatcher.
+Once this is installed and configured, you only need to click on the "payload" links in the DevAlert dashboard.

+The Dispatcher tool has two jobs.
+First, it download the selected payload from the storage you have configured.
+If the payload has been divided into multiple pieced by the DFM library, the Dispatcher tool also recombined the pieces into a single file.
+Finally it launches the right tool, typically with the payload file and ELF file as argument.

+Note that the storage is separate from the DevAlert service and can be e.g. your own Amazon S3 bucket.

+Dispatcher will register itself as a protocol handler in your standard web browser to handle all "percepio://" links.
-The first time you need to start it manually and configure it, as decribed at https://devalert.io/dispatcher/setup.
+But the first time, you need to start it manually and configure it, as decribed at https://devalert.io/dispatcher/setup.

+When using a DevAlert evaluation account (and the devalerthttps tool) enter the following information:

+1. Your DevAlert account credentials (username and password) for the DevAlert service.
+Check the "Remember password" option to avoid having to repeat the password every time.

+2. Select "DevAlert Evaluation" as Backend Provider.
+This selects the Percepio-hosted evaluation account storage.

+3. Enter your DevAlert account credentials (username and password) again for the Backend (storage).
+This is technically separate from the DevAlert account.

+You can inspect the tool mapping and parameters by selecting "Change Dispatcher Settings..." -> File Mappings.

+### Providing the ELF file

+DevAlert relies on desktop tools like GDB and Tracealyzer.
+This lets you view the provided payloads on your local computer, instead of processing these rather sensitive files in the cloud.
+However, the tools often need the corresponding image (ELF) file.

+For security reasons, DevAlert doesn't process or store your ELF files.
+They remain in your private storage at all times, e.g. on a local network drive.

+Instead, when you click on DevAlert dashboard links, the Dispatcher tool is started on your local computer and receives information including the revision (version) of the device software.
+This allows Dispatcher to fetch the right ELF file by calling a user-specific script with the revision as argument.
+The script reconstructs the path to the right image file, for example

+	/files/releases/fw-image/<revision>/image.elf

+The script "fetch_elf_file.bat" provides an example of such a script for Windows, that you can modify to suit your needs.
+This also shows how to combine development builds (without official version number) with official release versions.
+By using a special revision value the ELF file from your local build directory is used.

+You can add this script to the Dispatcher configuration to run every time you download a payload.
+This will copy the right elf-file to a hardcoded path that can be referenced from GDB scripts and other tools.
+To learn more, open the .bat file in a text editor and read the extensive documentation there.

+You also find templates for both Windows and Linux in the "template" directory in the Dispatcher install directory.

 ### Viewing event traces in Tracealyzer

 The demo includes the TraceRecorder library that produces event traces for Tracealyzer.
 This shows a timeline of the FreeRTOS scheduling and API calls, and also allows for custom logging from the application code.
-If you don't already have Tracealyzer installed, you can download it for evaluation at https://percepio.com.
+If you don't already have Tracealyzer installed, you can download it for evaluation at https://percepio.com/tracealyzer/update/.

+The default Dispatcher configuration will start Tracealyzer automatically for payloads ending with .psf, .psfs, .bin and .trc.

+You need a license to run Tracealyzer, but this is provided by your DevAlert evaluation account.
+When asked to active Tracealyzer, start the license wizard and select "Percepio License Service".
+Then enter your DevAlert email and password.

 ### Viewing crash dumps with GDB/CrashDebug